Marijuana Possession Defense Lawyer in Orlando

-Are you being charged, or suspect you might be charged, with marijuana possession or with trafficking with marijuana in Orlando, Central Florida or in any other place of Florida?
-If so, it is highly advisable that you contact a Central Florida criminal defense attorney who has vast experience in handling marijuana charges as soon as possible.
+Are you being charged, or suspect you might be charged, with marijuana possession or with trafficking with marijuana in Orlando, or in any other place of Central Florida?
+If so, it is highly advisable that you contact an Orlando criminal defense attorney who has vast experience in handling marijuana charges as soon as possible.
 Marijuana is still illegal in the State of Florida.
 Period.
 This is not Colorado, Alaska or Washington State yet in that regard.
-There is discussion of the possibility of medical marijuana being legalized in the state, but that has not happened yet.

 If you are caught in possession (whether actual possession or “constructive" possession – more on that distinction below) of under twenty (20) grams of marijuana that is a first degree misdemeanor, punishable by up to a year in jail and up to a $1,000.00 fine.
 If you are adjudicated guilty of that misdemeanor, even if it is a first offense, your driving privilege will be suspended by the Department of Highway Safety and Motor Vehicles for two years, with the possibility of obtaining a hardship license after six months.

 Sale or Possession of Marijuana with Intent to Distribute

 If a person is found in possession of marijuana and there is evidence that they had intent to sell it (for example, small packages of marijuana already prepackaged, presence of scales or paperwork indicating lists of customers), even if it is just a misdemeanor amount, that can be charged as a felony.
 Likewise, the crime of sale of marijuana, whatever amount, is always a felony offense.

 Felony Amount/Trafficking in Marijuana - Penalties in Florida